Washington State Cougars baseball

-The program has been a baseball member of the Pac-12 Conference in NCAA Division I since the start of the 1960 season, following the dissolution of the Pacific Coast Conference.
-Through 2014, the Cougars have appeared in four College World Series and 16 NCAA Tournaments.
+The program was a baseball member of the Pac-12 Conference in NCAA Division I since the start of the 1960 season, following the dissolution of the Pacific Coast Conference.
+Through 2024, the Cougars have appeared in four College World Series and 16 NCAA tournaments.
 In conference postseason play, WSU has won one Northwest Conference Tournament, one Pacific Coast Conference Northern Division Tournament, one Pacific-8 Conference North Division Tournament, and four Pacific-10 Conference Northern Division Tournaments.
 In regular season play, the program has won five Northwest Conference Championships, 12 Pacific Coast Conference Northern Division titles, four AAWU Championships, nine Pac-8 North Division titles, and 11 Pac-10 North Division titles.
-As of the start of the 2013 Major League Baseball season, 32 former Cougars have appeared in Major League Baseball.
+As of the start of the 2013 Major League Baseball season, 32 former Cougars have appeared in Major League Baseball (MLB).

+Following the dissolution of the Pac-12 Conference in 2024, WSU became an associate member of the Mountain West Conference for baseball.